 Objects and Order creates software for museums and collectors.

-What inspired an art historian and designer-developer to found Objects and Order?
+What inspired an art historian and a designer-developer to found Objects and Order?

-A few years ago, Christa was coordinating exhibitions at the Getty Research Institute and Jason was building content management systems for creative agencies.
-His approach drew on expertise gained early in his career developing editorial tools at Encyclopedia Britannica.
+A few years ago, Christa was coordinating exhibitions at the Getty Research Institute and Jason was building content management systems for creative agencies, drawing on expertise gained early in his career developing editorial tools at Encyclopedia Britannica.

 Co-founders